top of page

 A Tournament Refund Committee will meet at the conclusion of each tournament and discuss the refunding of individual entry fees on a case-by-case basis; this committee will have the final authority.
 The Tournament Refund Committee is comprised of the following board members: Secretary, Treasurer, and the Tournament Chairman.
 Further, the President will act in the capacity of ex-officio, and will only vote in the event of a tie. (o.2009, r.2013)

-Individuals who failed to play in the tournament and did not notify the Tournament Committee of their impending absence from the tournament will forfeit the tournament fees paid.
+No Shows Individuals who failed to play in the tournament and did not notify the Tournament Committee of their impending absence from the tournament will forfeit the tournament entry fees paid.
 Future “no show” activity could jeopardize future Club membership.
-For multiple day tournaments, the Pro Shop will collect green fees for all days of the tournament on the first day of the tournament.
-Any “no shows” will forfeit both their entry fees and green fees.
-(2003)
+Any “no shows” involving multi-day tournament where the no show is after the first day of the tournament will need to negotiate with the Pro Shop regarding any refunds of green fees.
+(2003, r,2023)

 Disqualification